How We Work

 Publications.
 The Guide to Understanding series addresses the unique needs of women newly diagnosed with early-stage breast cancer and women with metastatic breast cancer.
 Resources for women of color include the culturally sensitive books Getting Connected: African-Americans Living Beyond Breast Cancer and We Celebrate Tomorrow: Latinas Living Beyond Breast Cancer/Celebramos el Mañana: Latinas que Sobreviven el Cáncer del Seno.
 Publications are distributed free to women with breast cancer and at low cost to health and social service providers.

-Recordings and Transcripts.
+Podcasts and Transcripts.
 Free transcripts and MP3 podcasts from the LBBC online library contain presentations from experts on a wide variety of medical treatments and quality-of-life concerns.
 Low-cost compact discs are available by request.

 Community Programs.
 LBBC’s community events in the Philadelphia area bring experts and women and families face-to-face for networking and information.
 Specialized programs focus on the needs of young women, women of color and women at high risk for developing breast cancer.